 Riding Under the Influence

 Never ride under the influence - this point cannot be reiterated strongly enough.
-By riding under the influence of any alcohol, drug, medication or other substance that will impair your judgement, you are putting yourself and others on the road around you at risk.
+By riding under the influence of any alcohol, drug, medication, or other substance that will impair your judgment, you are putting yourself and others on the road around you at risk.
 Even if you feel as if you are ok to ride, choose to find other transportation to your destination.